Sherry Wines: Everything You Need To Know About Drinking Sherry Wine

 While many types of Sherry are produced under this layer of yeast cells, some types are purposely exposed to oxygen.
 While oxidation can ruin certain types of wine, it can greatly influence the flavor of others wines for the better, as it can soften tannins and unlock nuanced nutty flavors.

-Types of Sherry Wine
+An Array of Choices: The Types of Sherry Wine

 Much like any of the world’s beloved wine types, there are many different kinds of Sherry wine.

-Sherry wine is enjoyed in a range of styles, which can taste completely different from each other.
+Sherry drink is enjoyed in a range of styles, which can taste completely different from each other.
 This is achieved through changing the way the wine is produced, usually through varying the aging process.

 Here are the five types you should know about.